scouten/ericscouten.travel/content/2025/06-25+australia/05-storms-comin/index.md

 bounds = {sw = [-42.881, 147.137], ne = [-41.436, 147.507]}
 cover = "es-256-5673"
 cover_cdn_key = "img/v1/2025/06/es-256-5673"
+cover_alt = "An elevated view over Hobart’s waterfront with fishing boats and yachts moored at piers, the harbourside fish market with a red roof, parked cars, and a multi-storey Commonwealth Bank building on the right.
+A rainbow arcs down from heavy grey and white clouds toward the hills and houses on the far side of the water."
 +++

 Bomb cyclone.
 Massive winter storm.
 Hurricane-like winds.
 Whatever you call it, there's a big storm headed for Australia's east coast in the next couple of days.